awsdocs/aws-single-sign-on-user-guide/doc_source/edituser.md

 # Edit user properties<a name="edituser"></a>

-Use the following procedure to edit the properties of a user in your AWS SSO store\.
+Use the following procedure to edit the properties of a user in your AWS SSO identity store\.

 **To edit user properties**